hpi-swa-teaching/ChangesBrowser/packages/Changes-Core.package/CHBrowser.class/README.md

 imageStateSelected
 	- A bool value, which indicates, that a imageState in the browser is selected.
 Needed, to enable/disable buttons, which needs a selected imageState

-filterSymbol
-	- A symbol, which indicates the actual filter.